kivy/kivy/doc/sources/guide/lang.rst

 .. include:: ../../../examples/guide/designwithkv/main.py
    :literal:

-In this example, we are creating a Controller class, with 2 properties:
+In this example, we are creating a Controller class with 2 properties:

     * ``info`` for receving some text
     * ``label_wid`` for receving the label widget

-In addition, we are creating a ``do_action()`` method, that will use both of these properties.
-It will change the ``info`` text, and change text in the ``label_wid`` widget.
+In addition, we are creating a ``do_action()`` method that will use both of these properties.
+It will change the ``info`` text and change text in the ``label_wid`` widget.

 The layout goes in controller.kv